About the game

 If you think of Eamon as a crazy quilt, you get an idea of what this project was like.
 There are 280+ adventures in the Eamon game series, many wildly different from each other, written by over 130 different authors who mostly just followed their own unique creative visions and who didn't worry about fitting in with what anyone else was doing.
 That diversity is one of the things that's made Eamon such a wonderfully rich and colorful and long-lived series... but that diversity also made me trepidatious about whether all the bits and pieces could possibly be sewn together into a coherent whole.

 While working on the Eamon Wiki, I pored through the entire corpus and documented every fact I could find that related to the history, geography, and culture of the world of Eamon, and to my surprise I found that they actually could be combined without too much difficulty or compromise.
-Despite having 130 separate contributors across 40-odd years, there weren't nearly as many contradictions as I expected.
+Despite having scores of separate contributors across 40-odd years, there weren't nearly as many contradictions as I expected.

 Much of this is due to the fact that only a small fraction of Eamon authors undertook any significant world-building, or revealed anything about the game's broader setting beyond the isolated confines of a particular castle or dungeon.
 (Had everyone been as ambitious as Sam Ruby or Pat Hurst, the collisions would probably have been irreconcilable!)
 Certainly some occasional contradictions do arise — A says there's a mountain to the north while B says there's a lake — and those I reconcile as best I can, usually rewarding the author who seems to have put more thought and effort into their adventure by giving their descriptions more weight.